puppetlabs/puppetlabs-firewall/README.md

 }
 ```

-For other distributions(RedHat, Debian, Centos etc) is required a manual installation of `xtables-addons` package.
+For other distributions (RedHat, Debian, Centos etc) manual installation of the `xtables-addons` package is required.

 #### Reporting Issues